ICHydro/thingsboard-data-download/README.md

 #### Install python

 Install Python first if you do not have it.
-You can downloat it from [the Python website][https://www.python.org/downloads/windows/].
+You can download it from [the Python website](https://www.python.org/downloads/windows/).

 #### Install the required python libraries